Finding the Optimal Dynamic Treatment Regime Using Smooth Fisher Consistent Surrogate Loss: Approximation error

 \subsection{Assumptions}

 To establish the convergence rate of the approximation error, we require two assumptions.
 First, we require the standard assumption that the outcomes are bounded. \begin{assumption} Outcomes $Y_1,Y_2$ satisfy $\max (Y_1,Y_2)\leq C_y$. \end{assumption} The second assumption is the DTR version of Tsybakov's small noise assumption \citep{tsybakov2004, audibert2007}.
-Before stating the assumption, we first define the treatment effect contrasts
+Recall the blip functions/ conditional treatment effects $\T_1$ and $\T_2$ defined in \eqref{def: treatment effect stage 1} and \eqref{def: treatment effect stage 2}, respectively.
+Because we assume $Y_1$ and $Y_2$ are bounded away from zero, $\eta_t(H_t)=1/2$ if and only if $\T_t(H_t)=0$ for $t=1,2$.
+Therefore, the treatment boundary $\{h_t:\eta_t(h_t)=1/2\}$ can also be formulated as $\{h_t:\T_t(h_t)=0\}$.